haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 You will see a list of numbers indicating the frames selected from your MD run.
 You can now save those frames for instance using the software [CATDCD](https://www.ks.uiuc.edu/Research/vmd/plugins/catdcd/).

-You can find a set containing 500 clusters coming from a 10 microsecond-long unbiased MD trajectory and 500 coming from a 1.6 microsecond-long metadynamics run in `../../tutorial_files/cluster_analysis/clusters_ready/`.
+You can find a set containing 500 clusters coming from a few microsecond-long unbiased MD and 500 coming from a microsecond-long metadynamics trajectories. metadynamics run in `../../tutorial_files/cluster_analysis/clusters_ready/`.
 If you have time you can now open the clusters with VMD and try, for example, to calculate their RoG (as explained above).
+Otherwise, you can go to the next section of this tutorial, where These clusters will be used as starting protein conformations for ensemble-docking calculations with HADDOCK.

 <hr>
 ## Protein-ligand docking with HADDOCK